mshwery/minimalist-api/README.md

 - `yarn test` to run lint checks and tests
 - `yarn dev` to run the server in watch mode
 - `yarn start` to run the production server

+### Heroku

+The entire app (server and create-react-app client) is served on Heroku.
+Deploys happen automatically after successful Circle CI builds to `master`.

+To run migrations: `heroku run 'yarn install --frozen-lockfile --production=false && yarn migrate' -a getminimalist2`

+TBD how to deal with automatic migrations before code runs.
+For now we'll just safely migrate databases in a way that won't break code.